xmos/xcore_iot/examples/freertos/cifar10/README.rst

 The resulting output tensor is returned to FreeRTOS for the application to handle.

-A Python 3 script is provided that will generate one example image from each of the classes above.
-This script requires `Tensorflow <https://www.tensorflow.org/>`__ and `Numpy <https://numpy.org/>`__.
-If you have already installed the XMOS AI Toolchain extensions then you have these requirements.
-Alternatively, you can install using `pip`.
+A Python script is provided that will generate one example image from each of the classes above.
+Ensure you have installed Python 3 and the XCore SDK Python requirements.

 To generate the images run:

 .. code-block:: console